 You must contact us immediately following a game to let us know if you intend to file a protest.
 Then you must contact us again with a formal written protest within 48 hours after the end of the game.
 Only a violation of the Laws of the Game, League Rules, or Guidelines of the Facility as published are matters for protest.
 Video will not be viewed as evidence in a protest.
 Disputes regarding fielding of illegal players, or non-roster players (as outlined in Section III.
 B.), must be brought to the attention of the Referee or Field Manager prior to the start of the second half of a game.

 The facility has a limited first aid kit.
 It shall be the responsibility of each team to maintain their own first aid kit for treatment of their players.

 1. Dimensions: Each pitch measures 60 x 35 yards minimum, up to 70 x 50 yards.

 1. Size 5 soccer balls will be used for all adult games.

 C. Number of Players

 1. Seven players, one of whom shall be a goalkeeper.

 2. Minimum of 5 players needed to start and continue a game.

 3. Team roster is limited to 16 players.

-4. If minimum # of players is not met at game start time, the game clock will start, and if the team does not meet the required number of players by 10 minutes into the game, game will be recorded as a forfeit.
+4. If a team cannot field the required 5-player minimum at game start time, the game clock (not game play) will start, and they may wait up to 5 minutes for 5 players before the game will be recorded as a forfeit.
 The game MUST start as soon as 5 players are present; a team may not delay the start of play to wait for additional players to show up after the game start time.